psychemedia/storytelling-notes/gwion-bach.md

 Elphin, nevertheless, looked very dismal on finding no food and an ad ditional mouth ; so dismal, that his physiognomy on that occasion passed into a proverb: " As rueful as Elphin when he found Taliesin. `[Mor drist ac Elfin pan gavodd Taliesin.]`

-In after years, Taliesin, being on the safe side of prophecy, and writing after the event, addressed a poem to Elphin, in the character of the foundling of the coracle, in which he supposes himself, at the moment of his discovery, to have addressed Elphin as follows :
+In after years, Taliesin, being on the safe side of prophecy, and writing after the event, addressed a poem to Elphin, in the character of the foundling of the coracle, in which he supposes himself, at the moment of his discovery, to have addressed Elphin as follows:

 DYHUDDIANT ELFFIN.
 THE CONSOLATION OF ELPHIN.